Pomax/react-onclickoutside/README.md

 ```
 Note that if you try to wrap a React component class without a `handleClickOutside(evt)` handler like this, the HOC will throw an error.
 In order to use a custom event handler, you can specify the function to be used by the HOC as second parameter
-(this can be useful in environments like TypeScript, where the fact that the wrapped component does not implement the handler can be fallged at compile-time):
+(this can be useful in environments like TypeScript, where the fact that the wrapped component does not implement the handler can be flagged at compile-time):

 ```javascript
 // load the HOC: